XingyanLin/ECE4078_Lab/Week7/Week7_instructions.md

 Autonomous navigation and path planning

 ## Marking schemes
-This lab session will not be marked.
+Week 7's lab session will not be marked.

 ## Getting-started
 TBA